 Modeling and Simulation PROJECTS

 Traditional methods for quantifying malnutrition in children involve physical handling of subjects, can be time-consuming and are susceptible to inaccuracy because they require enumerators to interpret the value.
-Kimetrica has developed an application called Methods for Extremely Rapid Observation of Nutritional Status (MERON) that could allow for a non-invasive, time efficient, and tamper-proof approach to assessing the malnutrition status of an individual by using a facial recognition and processing algorithm.
+Kimetrica has developed an application called Methods for Extremely Rapid Observation of Nutritional Status (MERON) that allows for a non-invasive, time efficient, and tamper-proof approach to assessing the malnutrition status of an individual by using a facial recognition and processing algorithm.

-3. Use of inconspicuous measurement tools;
+3. Use of inconspicuous measurement tools.

 These benefits could, in turn, result in a number of important outcomes for the diagnosis and treatment of malnutrition in children under five.
 These include:

-1. More appropriate distribution of funding and scarce resources based on accurate measurements;
+1. More appropriate distribution of funding and scarce resources based on accurate measurements.